sradc/SmallPebble/README.md

 ## Switching between NumPy and CuPy

-We can dynamically switch between NumPy and CuPy:
+To dynamically switch between NumPy and CuPy:

 ```python
 import cupy